geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Great.

 ##### **Chenyu** [[00:03:28](https://www.youtube.com/watch?v=GNdNtguh1zo&t=208)]
-We can quickly discuss...
+We can quickly discuss..

 ##### **Chenyu** [[00:03:29](https://www.youtube.com/watch?v=GNdNtguh1zo&t=209)]
 What's possible planning in general for the company?
 Sprint?

 ##### **Geohot** [[00:03:34](https://www.youtube.com/watch?v=GNdNtguh1zo&t=214)]
 Yeah, I think that just every two weeks, it'd be nice to have a Discord bot post something and then everybody just write up kind of their plan for the next two weeks.
 We mess around with stuff.
 And for a while, we had this thing where people would give ratings to how well they did on the things, but that would all be done retroactively.
 So just kind of write up what you plan to get done in the next two weeks.
-And then maybe...
+And then maybe..
 You know, we have that.
 We have a commit bot.
-And maybe just kind of, you know, check in and see if...
+And maybe just kind of, you know, check in and see if..
 But it's more of a check in with yourself just to see how good of a job you did at planning for the next two weeks.
 Your ability to plan for two weeks is something that separates you from AI agents.
 There's not a single AI agent that has any ability to think on that time horizon.
 So, you know, prove you're not a robot and plan for two weeks.
 So, yeah, just kind of post.
 Post what you plan to get done in the next two weeks.
 And again, it's okay if it changes.
 But I want everyone here to do that, and I will do it as well.
 So, yeah.
 You saw my example sprint.
 It doesn't have to be more than that.
 Just kind of a bunch of bullet points about what you plan to get done in the next two weeks.

 ##### **Geohot** [[00:04:52](https://www.youtube.com/watch?v=GNdNtguh1zo&t=292)]
 Anyone here has any question?
 Okay.
 Next.